top of page

 The many versions of me

-I imagine a kaleidoscope of different versions of me.
-Shifting in and out of focus as my senses remind me of all the times I’ve sat, just like this.
-There’s 18 year old me.
-Off to Uni and having her hair dyed for the first time in a salon.
-Then there’s “first professional job” me.
-Anxiously hoping that a transformation on the outside will bolster her shaky confidence.
-Here’s “new mum” me.
-Breathing in big gulps as the enormity of her latest transition wreaks havoc to her sense of self.
-Trembling inside at the luxury of time alone.
-Faster and faster the images go by until, finally, I’m back here in this moment.
-Just as I am.
-Knowing with certainty that at my core I’ve never changed.
-No matter what has happened, there’s an essential “me” that’s always been here.
-Even when I couldn’t see her and doubted her.
+I imagine a kaleidoscope of different versions of me, shifting in and out of focus as my senses remind me of all the times I’ve sat just like this.
+It's as if all of those times suddenly merge together.
+There’s 18 year old me: off to Uni and having her hair dyed for the first time in a salon.
+Unsure of herself and embarrassed to say what she wants, stumbling over her attempts to explain and express herself.
+Then there’s “first professional job” me: anxiously hoping that a transformation on the outside will bolster her shaky confidence.
+Here’s “new mum” me: Trembling inside at the luxury of time alone, clutching a book to read as an escape into another world for a short time.
+Breathing in big gulps as the enormity of her latest transition wreaks havoc on her sense of self.
+Faster and faster the images go by until, finally, I’m back here in this moment: this "Me" has so many identities: "Mum of teens" me, "business owner" me, "peri-Menopausal", "therapist" me...so many roles.

 Restoring your Unshakeable You

 Do you ever feel like you’ve lost touch with who you really are?
-That somewhere underneath the busy-ness of life, you’ve forgotten?
+Or that maybe the 'You' that you've cultivated all these years has actually been about what other people wanted you to be?
+That somewhere, underneath the busy-ness of life and the demands on you, you’ve forgotten yourself?
+It's a feeling that I've experienced and it's common among the women I work with.
 This time of year, things seem to speed up even more.
-We get drawn into the roles we’re supposed to play.
-Other peoples expectations, as well as our own, guide us to behave a certain way and race around to make things perfect.
-It can make us feel disconnected and wonder why it isn’t making us happy.
-Even the “fun” times feel like we’re going through the motions.
-“What’s wrong with you?” we might even demand of ourselves.
-Would you like to connect back to an unshakable sense of your true self?
-So that no matter what happens, you know that you’re anchored to that place…a place where there’s always joy available.
+We get drawn into the roles we’ve always played.
+Other people's expectations, as well as our own, guide us to behave a certain way and race around to make things perfect.
+It can make you feel disconnected and wonder why it isn’t making you happy.
+Even the “fun” times feel like you’re going through the motions.
+“What’s wrong with me?” you might even demand of yourself.

 The 3 Types of Awareness and How to Use Them